How to Block Ads in Gmail: Full Guide

 Look at your Inbox and try to spot the ads.
 Normally, they are displayed in two additional tabs: Social and Promotions.
 This is where the notifications from your social media accounts, as well as commercial newsletters, end up.
 Whether you have already turned Ads Personalization off or not, at the top of each section you will always find two inline ads.
 It is possible to remove them by simply clicking the trash icon on the right side.
 However, this would only turn off Gmail ads for your current browsing session.
 Once you refresh your Gmail or restart your browser, the new inline ads will appear.

-And here comes the trick.
+If you want to remove ads from Gmail permanently, you’ll need to follow the steps below, and here comes the trick.
 Inline ads can only be shown in Social and Promotion — so let’s simply remove these two tabs from your Inbox:

 - Open Gmail in your web browser;